HewlettPackard/hpe-onesphere-vmmover/README.md

 # Dependencies

-This script requires 2 PowerShell modules, one for manipulating Excel spreadsheets and the second for interfacing with VMware VCenter.
-These tow modules can be installed from the Microsoft PowerShell Gallery with the following instructions:
+This script requires two PowerShell modules, one for manipulating Excel spreadsheets and the second for interfacing with VMware vCenter.
+These two modules can be installed from the Microsoft PowerShell Gallery with the following instructions:

 ```` PowerShell
 install-module importexcel